Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Experiment

-\textbf{Metrics.} Following the common generalized CZSL setting \citep{2019_Purushwalkam_ICCV_TMN}, we evaluate our model on seen and unseen pairs separately.
-Based on them, a calibration bias trades off between the accuracies of seen and unseen pairs.
-We calculate area under the curve $AUC$ (in \%) using seen and unseen classification accuracies at different biases in test data.
-The best seen and unseen accuracies $Seen$ and $Unseen$ (in \%) of the curve are also reported.
-In addition, we calculate the harmonic mean of seen and unseen classification accuracies at difference biases and report the best one $HM$ (in \%).
+\textbf{Metrics.} Our method is evaluated on seen and unseen compositions separately.
+Following the common generalized CZSL setting~\cite{2019_Purushwalkam_ICCV_TMN}, a calibration bias trades off between the accuracies of seen and unseen compositions.
+We calculate the Area Under the Curve ($AUC$) using seen and unseen accuracies at different biases.
+The best $Seen$ and $Unseen$ accuracies of the curve are also reported.
+In addition, we calculate the Harmonic Mean of seen and unseen accuracies at different biases and report the best one ($HM$).

-\textbf{Implementation details.} We use the visual encoder of LLaVA v1.5, Vit-large-14-336px as our frozen feature extractor, whose outputs contain 577 tokens (1 [CLS] and 576 patch tokens) of 1024 dimensions.
-The cross-modal connector of LLaVA v1.5 maps the features to the dimension of 4096, the same as last hidden states of based LLM Vicuna v1.5 \citep{2023_NIPS_Vicuna}.
-Image embedder and the MLP for words map them to the dimension of 1024 for faster training. \textbf{TRIDENT} and all baseline models are trained with 128 batch size for 50 epochs.
-The number of global features is set to 6, 2, 4 for the three datasets, respectively, and the number of local features is twice that of global features.
-The label smoothing factor is set to 0.09, 0.03, 0.03 for the three datasets, respectively.
-The number of generated auxiliary attributes for each composition is set to 3.
-Refer to Appendix \ref{app:5-implementation} for more information about implementation.
+\textbf{Implementation details.} We use the visual encoder of LLaVA v1.5, ViT-Large-Patch14-336px as our frozen visual backbone. \textbf{TRIDENT} and all baseline models are trained with the batch size of 128 for 50 epochs under the PyTorch framework~\cite{2019_pytorch_NIPS}.
+The number of global features is set to 6, 2, and 4 for the three datasets, respectively, and the number of local features is twice that of the global features.
+The label smoothing factor is set to 0.09, 0.03, and 0.03 for the three datasets, respectively.
+The number of auxiliary attributes generated for each composition is set to 3.
+We train \textbf{TRIDENT} by Adam optimizer with the weight decay of 5e-5, learning rates of 1.5e-6 for word embedding and 2e-4 for other modules.
+We decay the learning rate by a factor of 0.1 at epoch 30 and 40.
+The temperature variable of cosine similarity $\delta$ is set to 0.05.
+For weighting coefficients $\gamma_{ortho}$, $\gamma_{comp}$, and $\gamma_{pri}$, we set them to 0.1, 1, 0.25, respectively.